umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 - Then click the `...` and select Global Content Holder - this will serve as a folder for your Global Content

-- Name this folder what you would like your global content folder to be called
+- Name the folder anything that makes sense to your setup

 - Then hover the folder you created in the content tree